Crypto Adoption: Central African Republic

 This is dependent on improving internet access and educating the population on basic cryptocurrency fundamental analysis.
 Also, it will address the inherent volatility of cryptocurrencies and ensure that this adoption does not lead to further economic instability.”

-It is quite notable that the Sango coin has faced many setbacks so far and has performed poorly in capturing the attention of foreigners and citizens of CAR.
-These setbacks range from court rulings to deposit downtimes.
+It is quite notable that the Sango coin faced many setbacks so far and performed poorly in capturing the attention of foreigners and citizens of CAR.
+These setbacks range from low uptake to governance issues.

 Advantages and Challenges Facing Crypto Adoption in Central African Republic